pytorch/pytorch/docs/source/notes/autograd.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The order in which things happen are:

-1. hooks registered to Tensor are executed
+#. hooks registered to Tensor are executed
-2. pre-hook registered to Node are executed (if Node is executed).
+#. pre-hooks registered to Node are executed (if Node is executed).
-3. The ``.grad`` field is updated for Tensors that retain_grad
+#.
+The ``.grad`` field is updated for Tensors that retain_grad
-4. Node is executed (subject to rules above)
+#.
+Node is executed (subject to rules above)
+#.
+If the Node is AccumulateGrad, post accumulate grad hooks registered to Tensor are executed (if Node is executed)
-5. post-hook registered to Node are executed (if Node is executed)
+#. post-hooks registered to Node are executed (if Node is executed)

 If multiple hooks of the same type are registered on the same Tensor or Node they are executed in the order in which they are registered.